Pressure washer pump types

 Karcher Pressure Washer Pumps

-This is a German company that is one of the biggest manufacturers of pressure washer pumps in the world, and they’ve designed pumps from the ground up using a material that is corrosion-free to make it last longer.
+This German company is one of the biggest manufacturers of pressure washer pumps in the world.
+They’ve designed pumps from the ground up using a corrosion-free material to make them last longer.
 Karcher is the only company that uses these pumps, and they make all three types of pumps for residential and commercial-grade machines.

 Kranzle Pressure Washer Pumps

-Kranzle is another German-founded and based company that is popular in the industrial vacuum, pressure washer, sweeper, and dust extractor industries.
-They make all three types of pumps, and they’re the only company that uses them.
+Kranzle is another German-founded and based company popular in the industrial vacuum, pressure washer, sweeper, and dust extractor industries.
+It makes all three types of pumps and is the only company that uses them.

 How to Purchase Replacement Parts and Pressure Washer Pumps

-If your pump fails, there are several places you can purchase a new pump or parts to fix your pressure washers, like RepairClinic or Amazon.
+If your pump fails, you can purchase a new pump or parts to fix your pressure washers at several places, like RepairClinic or Amazon.

-You should take note that the pump’s description will tell you almost everything you need to know about this pump, but you want to double-check that the drive shaft measurements are a match.
+You should note that the pump’s description will tell you almost everything you need to know about this pump, but you want to double-check that the drive shaft measurements match.

 The motor or engine should also have enough power for the new pump, and it’ll have to be the correct configuration so you can mount it.